 Private lessons in brass and woodwind instruments are offered by members of the faculty and of the Fort Wayne Philharmonic Orchestra.
-Emphasis is laid upon thorough preparation for use of the instrumental music teaching.
+Emphasis is laid upon thorough preparation for use of the instrument in song service and solo performance, as well as for school instrumental music teaching.